Maximally stretched laminations on geometrically finite hyperbolic manifolds: Introduction

 \subsection{Acknowledgements}

-We are grateful to Maxime Wolff for his comments on a preliminary version of this paper, to Jeff Danciger for numerous discussions on related subjects, and to Samuel Tapie for his indications on the Bowen--Margulis--Sullivan measure.
-We thank the University of Chicago for its support and the Institut CNRS-Pauli (UMI 2842) in Vienna for its hospitality.
+We are grateful to Maxime Wolff for his comments on a preliminary version of this paper, to Jeff Danciger for numerous discussions on related topics, and to Samuel Tapie for his indications on the Bowen--Margulis--Sullivan measure.
+We are indebted to Marc Burger for the idea of introducing the correcting factor $\delta(\rho)/\delta(j)$ in the definition of $d_{\mathrm{Th}}$ (in an earlier version of this paper we had to restrict to the case $\delta(j)=\delta(\rho)$).
+We would like to thank him for interesting discussions on the two possible generalizations $d_{\mathrm{Th}}$ and $d'_{\mathrm{Th}}$ of the Thurston metric.
+We are grateful to an anonymous referee for carefully reading the manuscript and making many valuable suggestions.
+Finally, we thank the University of Chicago for its support and the Institut CNRS-Pauli (UMI 2842) in Vienna for its hospitality.